digipres/publications/ipres/ipres-2014/papers/a-next-generation-technical-registry-moving-practice-forward.md

   of certainty that they do indeed have control of the content they are charged with preserving. '
 creators:
-- McKinney, Peter
+- Peter McKinney
-- Knight, Steve
+- Steve Knight
-- Gattuso, Jay
+- Jay Gattuso
-- Pearson, David
+- David Pearson
-- Coufal, Libor
+- Libor Coufal
-- DeVorsey, Kevin
+- Kevin DeVorsey
-- Anderson, David
+- David Anderson
-- Delve, Janet
+- Janet Delve
-- Spencer, Ross
+- Ross Spencer
-- Hutař, Jan
+- Jan Hutař
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378074/download
 grand_parent: iPRES